Zaib-un-Nissa Hamidullah: Retirement

-In 1983, Begum Hamidullah husband had a heart attack, and he died the next year.
+In 1983, Zaib-un-Nissa's husband had a heart attack, and he died the next year.
 On the day of his funeral, she wrote what was to become the most famous article of her later career.
 This introspective piece was published in the Morning News the day after her husband's death.

 She was plunged into sadness following her husband's death, and soon retired from an active writing life.
-Disenchanted with the new generation of Pakistanis, Begum Hamidullah fell into seclusion and soon moved in with her daughter, choosing to spend her remaining years with her family.
+Disenchanted with the new generation of Pakistanis, Zaib-un-Nissa fell into seclusion and soon moved in with her daughter, choosing to spend her remaining years with her family.
 She retired from an active career, and only wrote occasional articles during the 1980s.

 In 1987, however, she was plunged into the public eye once again, when her book of short stories, The Young Wife and Other Stories, was republished due to popular demand.
 Yet this late fame did not last very long, and she soon went back into seclusion.

 Death

-Begum Hamidullah died on 10 September 2000, at the age of 81.
+Zaib-un-Nissa died on 10 September 2000, at the age of 81.
 She had been rushed to the hospital on the 9th, but died in the early hours of the 10th, due to water in her lungs.

-An obituary in Dawn newspaper said "even her detractors admired her for the courage of conviction and the strength of character she displayed throughout her life."
-Another newspaper obituary said "She will be long remembered for her pioneering role in a certain genre of journalism in Pakistan, and as a powerful and courageous writer."
+An obituary in 'Dawn' newspaper said, "even her detractors admired her for the courage of conviction and the strength of character she displayed throughout her life."
+Another newspaper obituary said, "She will be long remembered for her pioneering role in a certain genre of journalism in Pakistan, and as a powerful and courageous writer."

 In the 1960s, the government named a major street in the Karachi city centre after her: Zaibunnisa Street.

 Legacy

-After Begum Hamidullah's death, her copyright passed to her younger daughter, Yasmine S. Ahmed.
+After Zaib-un-Nissa's death, her copyright passed to her younger daughter, Yasmine S. Ahmed.
 This included the right to all her pictures, works, etc. Due to popular demand, a fourth edition of The Young Wife and Other Stories was published by Oxford University Press, Pakistan in August 2008.